List of Washington Redskins name change advocates: Politicians and government agencies

-In 2015 a Native American parent, with the support of the local Native American Bar Association, has asked the school board of Montgomery County, Maryland to amend the dress code to ban students or staff from wearing clothing bearing the name or logo of any Native American mascot in any county school.
-The problem is presented as stereotypes promoted by mascots, but special mention was made of the name Redskins being a slur.
-A school board spokesman stated that previous complaints have been made, but handled individually.
+In 2015 a Native American parent, with the support of the local Native American Bar Association, asked the school board of Montgomery County, Maryland to amend the dress code to ban students or staff from wearing clothing bearing the name or logo of any Native American mascot in any county school.
+The problem was presented as stereotypes promoted by mascots, but special mention was made of the name Redskins being a slur.
+A school board spokesman stated that previous complaints had been made, but were handled individually.

 Political opinion

 Statements by political figures have generally been expressions of personal opinion rather than recommendations for government action.
 There have also been non-binding resolutions proposed in New Jersey and passed in Minneapolis, New York State and California.

 Although the majority of those who advocated a name change are Democrats, there is no indication that the issue is of any real significance in electoral decisions given that Native Americans are such a small percentage of the electorate and are not likely to influence the outcome of any election.
 There are only eight states where Natives make up greater than 2 percent of the population: Alaska, Arizona, Montana, New Mexico, North Dakota, Oklahoma, South Dakota and Wyoming.
 However, polls show a definite political difference in the opinion of the general public, with only 58% of Democrats opposing a name change versus 89% of Republicans.

 The topic came up in a 2013 interview of President Barack Obama, who stated that if he were the owner of the Redskins, he would consider changing the name because it offends many Native Americans, but that he didn't "have a stake" in the issue as he is not an owner of a professional sports team.
 In direct response Lanny Davis repeated the team position that no offense is intended to Native Americans, and refers to both the 2004 poll and a recent AP poll that show a large majority of people nationally support the continued use of the name.
-However, in November, 2015 Obama, speaking at the White House Tribal Nations Conference, stated "Names and mascots of sports teams like the Washington Redskins perpetuate negative stereotypes of Native Americans" and praised Adidas for a new initiative to help schools change names and mascots by designing new logos and paying for part of the cost of new uniforms.
+However, in November, 2015 Obama, speaking at the White House Tribal Nations Conference, stated, "Names and mascots of sports teams like the Washington Redskins perpetuate negative stereotypes of Native Americans" and praised Adidas for a new initiative to help schools change names and mascots by designing new logos and paying for part of the cost of new uniforms.

 Senators Nancy Pelosi and Harry Reid stated in 2013 that the name should be changed.
 In an interview on May 2, 2014, Senator John McCain stated that he would probably change the name because there are Native Americans who are offended.
 Former Attorney General Eric Holder gave his personal opinion, as a fan of the team, the name should change, saying that it is offensive.
 In a television interview Hillary Clinton said that the name should change because it is insensitive.